Skip to content

 and instantly see the localized message inline.

-Go to Definition Use ⌘ Click (macOS) or Ctrl Click to jump directly to the line in your .properties file where the key is defined.
+Go to Definition Use ⌘ Click (macOS) or Ctrl Click to jump directly to the exact message key in your .properties file.

 Undefined Key Detection & Quick Fixes When you use a key that doesn’t exist in any of your .properties files, a warning will appear automatically.
 The extension offers a quick fix that: